Drug and Alcohol Free Workplace

 - Any Professional Staff Members and Students who are convicted under a criminal drug statute for a violation of such statute will within five days of such conviction, notify the Human Resources Department.

 - Employee’s Responsibility

 - A Professional Staff Member and Student is responsible for being fit for duty when reporting to work and during working hours.
-In addition, a Professional Staff Member and Student is expected to maintain a lifestyle which will not negatively impact upon their ability to perform his/her job safely, productively and efficiently; and, for observing the regulations and procedures set forth in this policy.
+In addition, a Professional Staff Member and Student is expected to maintain a lifestyle which will not negatively impact upon their ability to perform their job safely, productively and efficiently; and, for observing the regulations and procedures set forth in this policy.

-- A Faculty and Professional Staff Member and Student who reasonably suspects that another Professional Staff Member and Student is unfit for duty by virtue of his/her observed physical or mental condition or performance of job duties and responsibilities is expected to immediately notify a manager/supervisor.
+- A Faculty and Professional Staff Member and Student who reasonably suspects that another Professional Staff Member and Student is unfit for duty by virtue of their observed physical or mental condition or performance of job duties and responsibilities is expected to immediately notify a manager/supervisor.

 - In cases where the possibly impaired individual is the person’s manager/supervisor, the Professional Staff Member and Student may report to the next higher-level supervisory member or the senior Human Resources officer.